 However, Stokes told CoinDesk that this complication should have no effect on the timeline of the Merge.

-The MEV-boost, which is designed to avoid MEV centralization, is a middleware component that allows validators to request blocks from a network of builders.
+MEV-Boost, which is designed to avoid MEV centralization, is a middleware component that allows validators to request blocks from a network of builders.
 After the Merge, those interacting with the network will send their transactions over the blockchain to block builders.
-The MEV-boost feature will then collect these blocks and offer them to validators.
+The MEV-Boost feature will then collect these blocks and offer them to validators.
 Validators will select and propose the most profitable blocks to the Ethereum network.

-If there is a malfunction in the MEV-boost, it will disrupt the entire PoS blockchain.
+If there is a malfunction in MEV-Boost, it will disrupt the entire PoS blockchain.
 A glitch with a relay operator could fail to release a block at the right moment.
-Then a series of blocks from validators running the MEV-boost would be missed.
+Then a series of blocks from validators running MEV-Boost would be missed.
 That would happen if the validator fails to propose a block because of a relay that didn’t have a way of signaling malicious behavior to validators.